Blotz/blotz.github.io/content/posts/2025-08-19-Schober-Sau/index.md

   width=480
 >}}

+2. Cut a pocket for the filling.

-season with salt & cumin.
+3. Rub with salt & caraway and leave overnight.
-- season with salt overnight for crispier skin
+   The salt will draw moisture out of the skin resulting in a crispier roast.

 {{<figure
   src="seasoning.jpg"